Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 ### What it does

-Returns a 2D array of values stored in a table whose `id` matches `tableId` where the `i`th element in the output corresponds to the `i`th column in the table
+Returns a 2D array of values stored in a table, with each row in the 2D array corresponding to a column in the table

 ### Notes